 If any of the above requirements were not met, the suspension of your driver's license is invalid.
 If they were satisfied, there is a good chance your license will be suspended.
 We can help you avoid losing your driving privileges if we can prove that your rights were violated or that the DUI tests were improperly administered by the officer.
 If, for any reason, we can not stop the suspension, we can work to have the amount of time your suspension will remain in place reduced.
 We may even be able to obtain for you a restricted license so you will be able to go to and from work.

 Losing your driver's license can have a devastating impact on your life.
 When you hire us to represent you, we will defend your rights and protect your from an unnecessary administrative suspension.
-As San Fernando Valley DUI attorneys, we have years of experience when it comes to helping others understand their rights.
+As Los Angeles County DUI attorneys, we have years of experience when it comes to helping others understand their rights.
 We can help you get through the process and will represent you during your DMV administrative hearing.

 For a free DUI consultation, contact the Law Offices of Ross Howell Sobel.
 Contact us today at 818-582-2350 to find out we can help you avoid losing your license.

 - 6 months suspension for the 1st DUI arrest